Skip to main content

 Dental Insurance

 The group dental protection plan is through CIGNA.
 Fifty percent of the premium is to be paid by Wentworth, and 50 percent is to be paid by the employee.
+Employees are eligible upon date of hire.

 Life Insurance Program